By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Food for skeptics

-"The Invisible Gorilla" throws some of our certainties over the pile.
-It shows that there are doubts when it comes to trusting 100% on our head.
-Managementbuch.de - Conclusion: Interesting reading material that gives plenty of food to skeptics of human reason.
+"The Invisible Gorilla" upset some of our certainties.
+It shows that doubts are appropriate when it comes to trusting our Oberstübchen 100%.
+Managementbuch.de - Conclusion: Interesting reading material that provides skeptics with plenty of food for human reason.

 Look into the book and order options